GravityKit/GravityExport-Lite/readme.txt

 Requires at least: 4.0
 Requires PHP: 5.3
 Tested up to: 4.9.4
-Stable tag: 1.2.1
+Stable tag: 1.2.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Download all entries for a specific form to an Excel-file (.xls) without being logged in via secret url.
+Export all Gravity Forms entries to Excel (.xls) via a download button OR via a secret (shareable) url.

 == Description ==

-Get realtime entries from your forms using a unique and secure url.
+Export all entries from your forms directly to Excel, using a unique and secure url.
 No need to login, or create a user account for that one person who needs te results.
 Just copy the url, and give it to the guy who needs it.
 It's that simple.

-Using Gravity Forms you can always export a CSV file, and import it to Excel.
+Using Gravity Forms you can export a CSV file, and import it to Excel.
 But an admin always needs to be involved and using Excel to import a CSV is a pain in the butt.

-The plugin also has a few plugin hooks to make your excel output exactly how you want it.
+The plugin has a lot of event-hooks to make your Excel output exactly how you want it.
 Check out the FAQ to find out more.

 = Requirements =